-Scroll saws cut at an angle, and to compensate, you have to feed the book stack into the blade at an opposite angle in order to create a straight cut in the work.
-The angle of the scroll saw's cut, and thus the angle you have to push the stack in, is never the same, and is always changing based on the wear of the blade and the invisible grain of the paper.
+Scroll saws cut at an angle, and to compensate, you have to feed the stack into the blade at an opposing angle in order to create a straight cut.
+The angle of the scroll saw's cut, and thus the angle you have to push the stack in, is always changing based on the wear of the blade and the invisible grain of the paper.

-Like trying to drive straight in a car with badly aligned wheels, cutting straight on a scroll saw requires constant corrections and fine-tuning to keep the final product on track.
-Learning how to make a good cut can take lots of practice.
+Like trying to drive straight in a car with badly aligned wheels, cutting straight on a scroll saw requires constant corrections to keep the final product on track.
+Learning how to make a good cut takes lots of practice.

-Tip: If you're going to go off track, err on the side of cutting inwards, instead of outside.
+Tip: If you're going to mess up, err on the side of cutting inwards, instead of outside.

-The "mistake" cut on this photo has been exaggerated for effect, but the point is that extra cutting inside the cavity makes a bump that can simply be "sanded" off later, but a cut outside the rectangle, towards the edge of the book stack, is harder to fix.
+The "mistake" cut on this photo has been exaggerated for effect, but the point is that a cut inside the cavity makes a bump that can simply be "sanded" off later, but a cut outside the rectangle, towards the edge of the stack, is hard to fix.

 Tip: Let the blade take the wheel from time to time.

 Don't force the blade to bend by inadvertently pushing the stack to the left or right.
 Every now and then, take pressure off the page block and let the blade pull it back towards the center.

 Step 20: Make the first corner.

 Saw straight until the blade touches first corner, then back up (keeping the saw running at all times) and saw a new path around the corner, heading into the next side.
-You'll come back and cut out the rest of that corner later.
+You'll come back and finish that corner later.

 Step 21: Saw the rest of the sides.

-Repeat Steps 19 and 20 around the rest of the book stack, sawing straight down the sides and turning around the corners.
+Repeat Steps 19 and 20 around the rest of the stack, sawing straight down the sides and working around the corners.
 If any pages on the top come loose in the process of sawing, go ahead and remove them.